ronreiter/interactive-tutorials/tutorials/learnpython.org/en/Loops.md

 ### Can we use "else" clause for loops?

-unlike languages like C,CPP.. we can use **else** for loops.
+Unlike languages like C,CPP.. we can use **else** for loops.
 When the loop condition of "for" or "while" statement fails then code part in "else" is executed.
-If **break** statement is executed inside for loop then the "else" part is skipped.
+If a **break** statement is executed inside the for loop then the "else" part is skipped.
-Note that "else" part is executed even if there is a **continue** statement.
+Note that the "else" part is executed even if there is a **continue** statement.

 Here are a few examples: